git-steven/git-steven.github.io/_posts/2026-07-16-datalake-swamp.md

 ## 🆚 Iceberg vs Delta vs Hudi

-*Three formats, same mission, different centers of gravity.*
+*Three formats, same mission, different centers of gravity.* (This is the "inconsistent mapping" problem made concrete: more than one mapper exists — so which do you use?)

 | Format | Origin | Strength | Watch out for |
 |---|---|---|---|